-Just because we can, doesn’t mean we should.
-Animation can enhance a website, but it’s important to practise restraint.
-Ask yourself what the purpose is in making your customers wait while an animation of your rotating logo is loading, and is anyone really going to be impressed by the way the butterflies glide all over the screen?
+Animation can enhance an online experience, but it’s important to practise restraint.
+Ask yourself what the purpose is in making your customers wait while an animation of your rotating logo is loading, and what target market are you trying to attract by having butterflies glide all over the screen?
 Animations, if not obviously useful, should be tasteful and not detract from the product or service you are promoting.

 What we in the web design industry are realising is that animation for animations sake is only really appropriate if you are a motion graphics / digital art type company where your site is expected to have a lot of flash and dazzle.
 The majority of website visitors find purposeless animation, at best, mildly annoying, and at worst, enough to make them leave and find another site that isn’t going to distract them from their goal or use up their bandwidth unnecessarily.